JAlcocerT/Linux/content/docs/Linux_&_Cloud/selfhosting.md

 ---

-You can do it with a Raspberry Pi, with and old laptop, in the cloud...
+You can **do SelfHosting** with a Raspberry Pi, with and old laptop, in the cloud...

 But you can even do it in the very same computer you are reading this.